Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/pre-reqs.md

 1. Deploy Pre-requisite resource template

     1. In your cli, go to the `/workshop/pre-reqs/` directory and run  `az login`
-    1. Run `azd provision -e my-environment`, replacing the environment name with your desired name.
+    1. Run `azd provision -e sk-test-pre-req`.
+Later, if you choose to deploy the app to ACA, you will deploy to a different resource group (`sk-test`).
     1. Choose the appropriate subscription and location. `eastus2` is recommended.

 1. Store AI Foundry settings in `appsettings.json`